How To Use Images On Your Blog in 2023

-Images used on your blog can add value to your blog by making the information more palatable and enjoyable for readers, enticing them to return to your blog time and time again.
+Images used on your blog can add value by making the information more palatable and enjoyable for readers, enticing them to return to your blog repeatedly.
 As such, if you want to use images to engage your audience on a blog, keep the following tips in mind:

 1. Source Your Images

-The first and most important step in putting pictures in your blog is sourcing them properly.
+The first and most crucial step in putting pictures in your blog is sourcing them properly.
 You need to be able to find images that are relevant to your niche and make sure that you’re using them legally.
-The last thing you want to do is use an image you aren’t allowed to or forget to give credit where credit is due.
+The last thing you want is to use an image you aren’t allowed to or forget to give credit where credit is due.

-The best places to get legal images are from sites that expressly offer free images, subscription-based stock photography sites, or pay-per-image stock photography sites.
+The best places to get legal images are from sites offering free photos, subscription-based stock photography sites, or pay-per-image stock photography sites.

 Pay Per Image Stock Photos

 Your first option for getting images is to use a stock photo agency.
-A lot of stock photo libraries have millions of images you can use royalty-free to cover lots of different projects.
+Many stock photo libraries have millions of images you can use royalty-free to cover many projects.

-With blogging especially, you’re bound to cover a range of topics that require you to use associated images.
-A stock photo agency certainly has the volume of images to cover your needs, although the system can be a little clunky to work with at times.
-Prices range from $1 to $15 per image, so keep that in mind when you’re considering your options.
+With blogging, you’re bound to cover a range of topics that require you to use associated images.
+A stock photo agency certainly has the volume of images to cover your needs, although the system can sometimes be a little clunky to work with.
+Prices range from $1 to $15 per image, so keep that in mind when considering your options.

 Free Stock Photos

-If you don’t have money in your budget for images, then you might be considering Pixabay or Pexels for free images, but there are a number of security and legality issues that make these two resources dubious at best.
+If you don’t have money in your budget for images, you might consider Pixabay or Pexels for free images.
+Still, several security and legality issues make these two resources dubious at best.

 Subscription-Based Stock Photos

-There are a number of subscription-based services that allow you to download and use a certain number of images a month (more for higher tier memberships) and are a viable option to source your images.
+Several subscription-based services allow you to download and use a certain number of images a month (more for higher tier memberships) and are a viable option to source your images.

-Whatever route you choose, just make sure that you’re legally allowed to use the image—negligence regarding the use of the image can cause your blog a massive headache you don’t want to deal with.
+Whatever route you choose, ensure you’re legally allowed to use the image—negligence regarding the use of the image can cause your blog a massive headache you don’t want to deal with.

 In most cases, once the image owner gets wind that someone is using their image with permission, they’ll often send a courtesy email asking for the image to be taken down.
 In some cases, however, you may face fines for using these images without permission.